bbauska/JS-svg/README.md

 Copyright © 2024 by David Matthew

-<p>Any source code or other supplementary material referenced by the author
+<p>Any source code or other supplementary material referenced by the author in this book
-in this book is available to readers on the Github repository.
-For more detailed information, please visit
-<a href="https://www.apress.com/gp/services/source-code">Source code (SVG)</a>.</p>
+is available to readers on the Github repository.
+For more detailed information, please visit <a href="https://www.apress.com/gp/services/source-code" target="_blank" rel="noreferrer noopener">Source code (SVG)</a>.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="#toc">Table of Contents</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->